3d-object-detection-hub/3d-object-detection-hub.github.io/index.md

 - 🔄 Continuously update with **new methods** & **datasets**.
 - ⚙️ Introduce a **Sensor Guide**: strengths & trade-offs of cameras, LiDARs, radars.
 - 📊 Expand to **2D OD** and **Depth Estimation** surveys.
 - 📝 Include references for a paper to be published, detailing how this study was carried out and its methodology.

+## 📑 Citation

+If you use this site, data, or code, please cite our publication:

+> Valverde, M., Moutinho, A., & Zacchi, J. V. (2025). [*A Survey of Deep Learning-Based 3D Object Detection Methods for Autonomous Driving Across Different Sensor Modalities.*](https://www.mdpi.com/1424-8220/25/17/5264) Sensors.